We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Using fluoride toothpaste can serve as a preventative measure to reduce the risk of cavities forming.
+Using fluoride toothpaste can serve as a preventive measure to reduce the risk of cavities forming.
 Just remember to use a rice grain-sized amount of toothpaste.

 Meanwhile, essential oils are often added to toothpaste and promoted as all-natural because of their natural antimicrobial properties.
 But babies are still developing their oral microbiome.
 So, essential oil ingredients can inhibit that production.

-And finally, abrasive ingredients normally found in toothpaste geared toward adults for whitening should be completely avoided.
+And finally, abrasive ingredients normally found in whitening toothpaste geared toward adults should be completely avoided.
 These ingredients can damage the enamel on your child’s teeth.